SIGNAL in Science

 |

-| William Clapham of the U.S. Department of Agriculture, in collaboration with Engineering Design, is using SIGNAL to develop a system to measure the forage consumed by free-grazing beef cattle.
-The project goal is to model and increase free-grazing efficiency as an ecological and economic alternative to feed-lot beef.
+William Clapham of the U.S. Department of Agriculture, in collaboration with Engineering Design, used SIGNAL to develop a system to measure the forage consumed by free-grazing beef cattle.
+The project goal was to model and improve free-grazing efficiency as an ecological alternative to feed-lot beef.

-News | News PDF | Paper |
+News | Paper |

-| Signature Whistle Learning in Bottlenose Dolphins |
+Signature Whistle Learning in Bottlenose Dolphins |

 |